exograph/exograph/docs/docs/postgres/operations/queries.md

 ## Primary Key Query

 When you want to view a single entity, for example, when displaying a particular concert, you can use the query to get the entity by its ID.
-Exograph creates a query named as the "camelCased" version of the entity type name.
+Exograph creates a query named the "camelCased" version of the entity type name.
 For example, if the entity type is `Concert`, the query name will be `concert`, whereas if the entity type is `ShoppingCart`, the query name will be `shoppingCart`.

-The query takes one argument: `id`, which is the entity's primary key and returns a single optional entity.
+The query takes one argument: `id`, the entity's primary key, and returns a single optional entity.
 Then you can make queries such as this:

 ```graphql
 concert(id: 5) {